Blog / Car Insurance

 Before you renew your road tax, you must ensure you meet the following renewal pre-requisites:

-- It must pass the required vehicle inspection, if that is due
+Your vehicle must pass the vehicle inspection if it is due for the periodic inspection.

-- Weekend cars, revised off-peak cars and off-peak cars need to have the number plate seal of their vehicle inspected at an authorised inspection centre
+Weekend cars, revised off-peak cars and off-peak cars need to have the number plate seal of their vehicle inspected at an LTA authorised inspection centre.

 How is road tax calculated?